MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

 Now, when the resources need to be updated, a notification will pop up.

-If you buy its service and fill in the CDK, the resources will be automatically updated.
+If you buy their service and fill in the CDK, the resources will be automatically updated.
 And MAA itself will also get updates from MirrorChyan.

 ---